 Even as the island seeks to resolve its debt problems in bankruptcy proceedings, our Puerto Rico bond fraud lawyers and closed-end bond fraud attorneys are continuing to work with investors in recouping their losses.
 Thousands of investors are seeking to get back their investments from these Puerto Rico securities.

-Many were told that the bonds were safer and less risky than what was reality.
+Many were told that the bonds were safer and less risky than what was the reality.
 As a result, many investors suffered.
 Shepherd Smith Edwards and Kantas, LTD LLP handles Puerto Rico bond fraud claims against brokerage firms, including those from Banco Popular, Santander Securities (SAN), UBS Puerto Rico (UBS-PR), and others.
 Contact us today.

 Puerto Rico Judge Halts Payment to Sales-Tax Bondholders, Bloomberg, May 30, 2017